Now enrolling K-10 full-time and homeschool classes!

 Fun Fact: Dr. Stevens is writing a book about Wally Pipp, Grand Rapids’ greatest baseball player, who one hundred years ago was a teammate of Babe Ruth and a mentor to a young player named Lou Gehrig, to whom he lost his starting position because of an untimely headache.

-Mrs. Tellinghuisen has been teaching grades 5-8 Latin at Trinitas since 2019.
+Mrs. Tellinghuisen has been teaching Latin at Trinitas since 2019.
 Her love of languages developed early after attending a school that taught French in kindergarten.
 She went on to study Greek and Latin while pursuing a master’s degree in Bible and theology with a focus on early church history and theology of baptism.
 She served as a classroom aide and substitute teacher in our Latin classes for many years while her children were attending Trinitas as homeschool partners.
 She has held various church positions in the areas of early childhood, youth educational ministries, and worship leadership.
 She currently also works as a freelance writer of curriculum, liturgical resources, and contemplative reflections and prayers.
 She recently returned to seminary where she is exploring the pedagogical nature of embodied encounters with Scripture as she pursues her Doctor of Ministry degree at Western Theological Seminary.
 Mrs. Tellinghuisen has written and directed dozens of Reader’s Theater and Latin at Lunchtime plays at Trinitas—and made over 200 felt puppets in the process!
 A lover of stories and storytelling in both English and Latin, she seeks to present Biblical stories in ways that stir and grow the imagination.
 We are grateful for the combination of insight, creativity, and love of education that shines in all of Mrs. Tellinghuisen’s endeavors at Trinitas.

 Fun Fact: Mrs. Tellinghuisen loves to travel out west to see mountains, meadows, and marmots.
 She very nearly completed a B.S. in biology, but after a summer research internship (working with 500+ mice), she realized she didn’t belong in a science lab.
 We’re glad she ended up in the Latin classroom!

-Robb Fynewever-Muyskens (BS and BA, Calvin College)
+Robb Fynewever-Muyskens (B.S. and B.A., Calvin University)

 Mr. Fynewever-Muyskens (Mr. F) earned degrees in both geology and philosophy and has taught high school math, chemistry, physical science, geophysical science, biology, and honors physics as well as environmental sustainability classes.
 He has also instructed science exploration classes for later elementary and middle school students, including rocketry courses.
 In addition, he has prepared teams of students for the Michigan Aerospace Challenge and Davenport University’s Tivitz math game competition.
 However, his talents are not limited to the science classroom.
 He has also served as a teacher-liaison to the West Michigan Center for Arts and Technology and has coached baseball and soccer players ranging in age from 5-14 years old.
 Mr. F joined our staff in 2011, and we are grateful for the myriad ways he continues to share his gifts and experiences with our students.